Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 PLECK: I mean…

-BORY: Is there anything else I can getcha with your meal today?
-Would you just like a cheque or..
+BORY: Is there anything else I can get ya with your meal today?
+Would you just like a check, or…

-PLECK: I think we're good, I'm just gonna hit the bathroom and I think we'll take the cheque.
+PLECK: I think we’re good, I’m just gonna hit the bathroom and I think we’ll take the check.

 PLECK: Oh wow, that is very reasonable.